-Notes
+Notes:

 - 1 Salary is comprised of deferred share salary and benefits.
 Mr Gilauri does not receive a cash salary and has waived all pension contributions.
-For illustration purposes, the value of the deferred share salary payable to Mr Gilauri is US\$ 2,730,000, calculated by reference to the share price of US\$ 13.65 on 12 July 2018, being the date of the Remuneration Committee meeting (the official share price of GBP 10.324 converted into US Dollars using an exchange rate of 1.3223, being the official exchange rate published by the Bank of England on the same date) to approve the contract. - 2 For the purpose of calculating the value of discretionary deferred shares for illustration in this chart a share price of US\$ 8.42 per share was used which was the share price of the most recent discretionary deferred remuneration award.
-The actual value of the discretionary deferred share award in respect of the performance of the 2022 work year will be reported in the 2022 Annual Report and Accounts as at latest closing share price before the Remuneration Committee meeting at which the award is decided. - 3 Minimum opportunity reflects a scenario whereby Mr Gilauri receives only fixed remuneration which is deferred share salary and benefits.
-No share price growth assumptions have been made. - 4 On-target opportunity reflects a scenario whereby Mr Gilauri receives fixed remuneration (as described in 1 above) and 140,000 discretionary deferred shares, being 70% of the maximum opportunity.
-No share price growth assumptions have been made. - 5 Maximum opportunity reflects a scenario whereby Mr Gilauri receives fixed remuneration (as described in 1 above) and discretionary deferred shares compensation award of 100% being the number of shares granted under the deferred share salary.
-No share price growth assumptions have been made. - 6 Maximum plus 50% share price growth reflects a scenario whereby Mr Gilauri receives fixed remuneration (as described in 1 above) and discretionary deferred shares compensation award of 100% of the maximum opportunity and share price grows by 50%. - 7 Target with 50% share price depreciation reflects a scenario whereby Mr Gilauri receives fixed remuneration (as described in 1 above) and discretionary deferred shares compensation award of 70% of the maximum opportunity and share price depreciates by 50%. - 8 For long-term incentive awards, disclosure of the value of the award in the event of a 50% share price appreciation is required by the Companies (Miscellaneous Reporting) Regulations 2018.
+For illustration purposes, the value of deferred share salary would be US\$ 1,380,000 calculated by reference to the 200,000 shares granted under the prolonged Service Agreement signed in October 2022.
+The share price on 24 October 2022 was US\$ 6.90 (the official share price of GBP 6.10 converted into US Dollars using and exchange rate of 1.131, being the official exchange rate published by the Bank of England on the same date), for illustration purposes. - 2.
+For the purpose of calculating the value of discretionary deferred shares for illustration in this chart a share price of US\$ 14.43 per share was used which was the share price on 19 December 2024 being the date of the Remuneration Committee which determined the discretionary deferred shares award (the official share price of GBP 11.50 converted into US\$ using an exchange rate of 1.255 being the official exchange rate published by the Bank of England on the same date).
+The actual value of the discretionary deferred share award in respect of the performance of the 2025 work year will be reported in the 2025 Annual Report and Accounts as at the latest closing share price before the Remuneration Committee meeting at which the award is decided. - 3.
+Minimum opportunity reflects a scenario whereby Mr Gilauri receives only fixed remuneration which is deferred share salary and benefits.
+No share price growth assumptions have been made. - 4.
+On-target opportunity reflects a scenario whereby Mr Gilauri receives fixed remuneration (as described in 1 above) and 140,000 discretionary deferred shares, being 70% of the maximum opportunity.
+No share price growth assumptions have been made. - 5.
+Maximum opportunity reflects a scenario whereby Mr Gilauri receives fixed remuneration (as described in 1 above) and discretionary deferred shares compensation award of 100% being the number of shares granted under the deferred share salary.
+No share price growth assumptions have been made. - 6.
+For long-term incentive awards, disclosure of the value of the award in the event of a 50% share price appreciation is required by the Companies (Miscellaneous Reporting) Regulations 2018.
 Such disclosure is not required for short-term incentive awards, such as those made by the Group, where performance measures are limited to one year, nor is it required for salary compensation in the form of shares.
-The reason for this is that an increase in the value of the deferred shares resulting from share price appreciation - 9 in the period through to the vesting date is not considered to constitute remuneration for the purposes of the regulations.
-However, the Group has decided to voluntarily disclose information showing the value of a 50% share price appreciation.
+The reason for this is that an increase in the value of the deferred shares resulting from share price appreciation in the period through to the vesting date is not considered to constitute remuneration for the purposes of the regulations.